 Since 2011 no noticeable changes occurred regarding the distribution of professional positions.
 Statements about the temporal evolution before 2011 are not possible due to changes in the method of collecting data (see comments in the table).

-At the beginning the proportion of women among employees who are members of the board of directors and those with a supervisory role has risen slightly since 1996 and constitutes now, since a few years, a little more than a third.
+The proportion of women among employees who are members of the board of directors and those with a supervisory role has risen slightly since 1996 and constitutes now a little more than a third.